 Her first book, entitled Languages of Belonging: Islam, Regional Identity, and the Making of Kashmir, was published by Permanent Black, New Delhi (2003); Hurst & Co., London (2004); and Oxford University Press, New York (2004).
 The paperback edition was published in 2011 by Permanent Black, New Delhi.
 It is now available in Kindle and at the Apple Bookstore.
 Read her discussing her scholarship on W&M News and India Today.

-Her forthcoming book is entitled Kashmir's Contested Pasts: Narratives, Sacred Geographies, and the Historical Imagination.
-It examines the articulation of multiple ideas of Kashmir within its multilingual tradition of historical composition over the longue duree, through an intertextual reading of Sanskrit, Persian, Kashmiri and Urdu oral and textual narratives.
-Several fellowships have supported her research, including the National Endowment for the Humanities Fellowship (2005-2006) and the Kluge Fellowship at the Library of Congress (2008).
-She has been awarded a 2014-15 Senior Research Fellowship from the American Institute of Indian Studies (2014-15) for her current book project, a biography of the controversial Kashmiri leader, Sheikh Muhammad Abdullah.
-A winner of the 2014 Plumeri Award for Faculty Excellence at the College of William and Mary, she is also an Associate Editor of South Asia: Journal of South Asian Studies and is currently a board member of the American Institute of Indian Studies.
+Several fellowships have supported her research over the years, including the National Endowment for the Humanities Fellowship (2005-2006), the Kluge Fellowship at the Library of Congress (2008), and a Senior Research fellowship from the American Institute of Indian Studies (2014-15) for her current book project, a biography of the controversial Kashmiri leader, Sheikh Muhammad Abdullah.
+A winner of the 2014 Plumeri Award for Faculty Excellence at William & Mary, she also serves on the International Advisory Board of South Asia: Journal of South Asian Studies and is currently a board member of the American Institute of Indian Studies.